-The Zambia Population-Based HIV Impact Assessment (ZAMPHIA) began fieldwork in March 2016, concluded fieldwork in August 2016, and announced results in December 2016.
-In Zambia, survey teams visited approximately 15,000 households, interviewed participants, and provided HIV counseling and testing as well as syphilis and hepatitis B testing.
-The findings, announced on World AIDS Day (December 1), showed exceptional progress against the HIV epidemic.
-Details on the findings can be found below.
+The Zambia Population-Based HIV Impact Assessment (ZAMPHIA) began fieldwork in March 2016 and concluded fieldwork in August 2016.
+In Zambia, survey teams visited nearly 11,000 randomly selected households, interviewed over 27,000 adults and children, and provided HIV counseling and testing as well as syphilis and hepatitis B testing.

-ZAMPHIA key preliminary findings among adults ages 15 to 59:
+Key ZAMPHIA findings among adults ages 15 to 59:

 ZAMPHIA Results in the News